MileHacker Logo

 Heritage Sites

-• Ikare Akoko: Olukare's Palace and older town areas with traditional architecture.
+• Ikare Akoko: Olukare'the Royal residence of and older town areas with traditional architecture.

-• Owo (Day Trip): Olowo's Palace and ancient sites.
+• Owo (Day Trip): Olowo'the Royal residence of and ancient sites.

 • Idanre Hills (Multi-Day): UNESCO site with cultural landscape.